 6 steps to a successful credit card balance transfer

-A promotional offer to transfer your balances to a credit card with a lower annual percentage rate may seem like the solution to your debt problems.
-But before you make the jump to consolidate your debt onto a new credit card, it's vital to be aware of the fine print and potential pitfalls.
+A promotional offer to transfer high-interest balances to a credit card with a lower annual percentage rate may seem like the solution to your debt problems.
+But before you make the jump to consolidate your debt on a new credit card, be aware of the fine print and potential pitfalls.
 Ignorance could turn out to be a very expensive mistake.

 Here are six steps you should take to make sure you're on the winning side of a balance transfer:

-4) Beware of the bait-and-switch element, as Sullivan calls it.
-This happens when you receive a balance transfer offer that you've been "preapproved" for, but when you submit the application, you find out you're actually eligible for less than your balance.
-Getting a preapproved offer is no guarantee; you can still be turned down or get approved for an amount smaller than your debt.
+This happens when you receive a balance transfer offer that you've been "preapproved" for, but when you submit the application, you find out you're actually eligible for a credit line less than the balance you want to transfer.
+Getting a preapproved offer is no guarantee; you can still be turned down or get approved for an amount smaller than you expected.
 "If you intend to transfer all balances to this card, you may still find yourself stuck with debt," Sullivan says.
-"And you just increased your credit limit significantly, which will have an immediate impact on your credit score.
-If you're about to buy a home or car or using credit for something else, you have to take that into account."